Aviation Heritage Museum (Western Australia)

-The Aviation Heritage Museum is a museum created and maintained by the RAAF Association of Western Australia.
-It houses many military and civilian aircraft, aircraft replicas and aircraft engines, of types that have served in the Royal Australian Air Force or have relevance to aviation in Western Australia.
-It is located in the suburb of Bull Creek in Perth, Western Australia.
+The Aviation Heritage Museum is a museum located in Bull Creek, Perth, Western Australia.
+Created and maintained by the Air Force Association of Western Australia, it houses many military and civilian aircraft, aircraft replicas and aircraft engines, of types that have served in the Royal Australian Air Force or that have relevance to aviation in Western Australia.

 History

-The Western Australian Division of the RAAF Association acquired a Mark 22 Supermarine Spitfire from England in 1959 and erected it on a pole outside the Association's Headquarters in Perth.
-On 1 December 1962 the Association acquired an Avro Lancaster from the French.
-Many other exhibits of interest to Association members and the public were obtained in the following years.
-With financial assistance from the Western Australian Government a museum building was erected at the Association's Memorial Estate in the Perth suburb of Bull Creek.
-The museum building was officially opened in November 1979.
-In order to house the Avro Lancaster and Douglas Dakota the Association raised funds and erected a second museum building that was opened in December 1983.
+The Western Australian division of the association acquired a Mark 22 Supermarine Spitfire from England in 1959 and erected it on a pole outside its headquarters in Perth.
+On 1 December 1962 the association acquired an Avro Lancaster from the French.
+Many other exhibits of interest to association members and the public were obtained in the following years.
+With financial assistance from the Western Australian Government a museum building was erected at the association's memorial estate in Bull Creek, officially opening in November 1979.
+In order to house the Avro Lancaster and a Douglas Dakota, the association raised funds and erected a second museum building that was opened in December 1983.
 Since then many smaller buildings have been added, including a 48,000 book library, photo lab, workshop, model repair shop and technical library.

+The museum acquired a Tornado in 2022 and a Hornet in 2023.